gradle/gradle/design-docs/jdk9-support.md

 - Implementation forks `javac`
 - To compile Java source, select the closest compatible toolchain to compile the variant.

-TBD - alternatively, select the toolchain with the highest version and use bootstrap classpath or `-release` to cross compile.
+TBD - alternatively, select the toolchain with the highest version and use bootstrap classpath or `--release` to cross compile.

 TBD - fail or warn when source code is not compiled against exactly the target Java API.
 Currently, toolchain selection is lenient.